lovebarnowls/introd/static/Readme.txt

 Through this image, it is hoped that you will get familiar with the scoring service, and at the same time, to gain some familiarity with how the system works.

-Note: Users on AWS may need to run the following code if they don't have permissions to write files etc: sudo -i

 To begin, please open 'ScoreReport.html' on your Desktop when it loads.